 Indonesia's OSS Risk-Based Approach uses the KBLI code to determine three things: (1) whether foreign investment is permitted and at what cap, (2) the risk-based licensing instruments required, and (3) the authority that issues each instrument.
 Choosing the wrong code can delay or invalidate your license.

-KBLI 03125 does not carry the same number forward into KBLI 2025 — the activity has been reclassified, but the precise mapping isn't recorded in our database yet.
+KBLI 03125 does not carry the same number forward into KBLI 2025.
+The activity has been reclassified into one or more new codes; the precise mapping is in the BPS conversion table.

 Talk to a specialistIndonesia's OSS Risk-Based Approach assigns a separate risk level for each of the four business scales.
 The licensing instruments required (NIB, Standard Certificate, Operating License) are determined by the risk level.
 Foreign-owned entities (PT PMA) must register at the Large scale, so the rightmost column applies to most foreign investors.